Semi-Local Exchange-Correlation Approximations in Density Functional Theory: Semi-Local xc Approximations

 As $\gamma=6$ was fixed by the asymptotics, this functional has only one free parameter, $\beta=0.0042$, which was optimized to reproduce the exchange energy of the six rare-gas atoms from He to Rn.

-\xclabela{GGA;X;LLP1}{GGA;X;LLP2}{1991}{Lee1991:768} \citet{Lee1991:768} suggested to use the enhancement factor of an exchange functional as the enhancement factor of a kinetic-energy functional, and vice versa.
-To illustrate this {\em conjointness conjecture}, they chose the \xcref{GGA;X;B88} enhancement factor and performed reparametrizations by fits to the HF exchange and kinetic energies of the rare-gas atoms He, Ne, Ar, Kr, and Xe.
-With the product $\gamma\beta$ in \cref{eq:fxb88} fixed to 0.0253, $\beta$ was determined to be either $\beta=0.0045135$ (\xcref{GGA;X;LLP1}) if the exchange energy is fitted, or $\beta=0.0043952$ (\xcref{GGA;X;LLP2}) if the difference between the kinetic and exchange energies is fitted.
-This value of $\beta$ also used in the kinetic-energy functional.
+\xclabel{GGA;X;LLP}{1991}{Lee1991:768} \citet{Lee1991:768} suggested to use the enhancement factor of an exchange functional as the enhancement factor of a kinetic-energy functional, and vice versa.
+To illustrate this {\em conjointness conjecture}, they chose the \xcref{GGA;X;B88} enhancement factor and performed reparametrizations by fits to the HF exchange and/or kinetic energies of the rare-gas atoms He, Ne, Ar, Kr, and Xe.
+In their reparametrization procedure, the product $\gamma\beta$ in the denominator of \cref{eq:fxb88} was fixed to 0.0253, while the $\beta$ multiplying the fraction was reoptimized. $\beta$ was determined to be $\beta=0.0045135C_\text{x} \approx 0.004200$ if the exchange energy is fit, which basically recovers the original value in \xcref{GGA;X;B88}.
+If the differences between the kinetic and exchange energies are fit, then $\beta=0.0043952C_\text{x} \approx 0.004090$ (\xcref{GGA;X;LLP}), a value for $\beta$ that \citet{Lee1991:768} also used in the kinetic-energy functional.